 A urine infection is a very common cause of pelvic pain and your doctor may ask for a urine sample.
 If they think there is a risk of an infection, they may ask to take a sample (swab).
 A pregnancy test may be advised if you are unsure.
 They may arrange an urgent ultrasound (if miscarriage or ectopic pregnancy is suspected) at your local hospital.
 A routine ultrasound scan can be arranged to diagnose problems such as ovarian cysts.

 Laparoscopy is commonly undertaken by gynaecologists when pain persists and a cause has not been found.
 In this procedure, a small telescope is put through a small cut in your belly button.
 This allows the doctor to see inside your pelvis.
-See separate leaflet called Laparoscopy and Laparoscopic Surgery for more details.
+See the separate leaflet called Laparoscopy and Laparoscopic Surgery for more details.

 Doctors who specialise in the bowel may use flexible telescopes to look inside your bowel if a bowel cause is suspected.
 The gullet and stomach can be seen by gastroscopy.
-See separate leaflet called Gastroscopy (Endoscopy) for more details.
+See the separate leaflet called Gastroscopy (Endoscopy) for more details.
 The lower bowel (rectum and colon) are looked at by colonoscopy.

 What may be advised to help manage the problem?